001Alicia100/shop/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Orders details :
+## Users list :

-You may click on the order's label to show its details.
+The users' emails are already shown, you may click on the user's name to hide his email.